alchemydc/agoric-terraform/README.md

 ## Troubleshooting
-If you get "Error retrieving IAM policy for storage bucket" errors from Terraform, these are likely due to a race condition.
+* If you get "Error retrieving IAM policy for storage bucket" errors from Terraform, these are likely due to a race condition.
 Simply re-run terraform apply.

+* `Error: Incompatible provider version

+  Provider registry.terraform.io/hashicorp/google v3.61.0 does not have a package available for your current platform, darwin_arm64.`

+  Apple Mac arm64 (M1) users presently will not be able to use Terraform to deploy infrastructure on GCP until the arm64 release of this provider is cut, which is expected any day now (as of 29 March 2021)